Constraining the Luminosity Function and Delay-Time Distribution of Short Gamma-Ray Bursts for Multimessenger Gravitational-Wave Detection Rate Estimation: Joint GW and sGRB Detection

 To determine the prospects of sGRB detection, we consider three existing high-energy GRB detectors: \emph{Fermi}/GBM (10--1000 keV), the Gamma-Ray Monitor (GRM) of \emph{SVOM} (1--1000 keV), and the Wide-field X-ray Telescope (WXT) of \emph{EP} (0.5--4 keV).
 The energy bands, flux thresholds, sky-coverage fractions, and SAA-outage fractions of these three high-energy emissions are summarized in Table~\ref{tab2}.

-With the flux threshold and the effective detection fraction of each detector, we compute the sGRB detection rate up to a luminosity distance of $d_{L}=1.6\,\mathrm{Gpc}$ (corresponding to $z=0.3$, the same distance limit as the BNS merger events), fixing the model-free parameters to the values given in Table~\ref{tab:bestfit}.
-For the power-law delay model, our results show that the sGRB detection rate is $\mathrm{3.69_{-1.55}^{+2.25}}$ $\mathrm{yr^{-1}}$ for \emph{Fermi}/GBM, $1.96_{-0.60}^{+0.88}$ $\mathrm{yr^{-1}}$ for \emph{SVOM}/GRM, and $0.57^{+0.27}_{-0.18}$ $\mathrm{yr^{-1}}$ for \emph{EP}/WXT.
+With the flux threshold and effective detection fraction for each detector, we compute the sGRB detection rate per year up to a luminosity distance of $d_{L}=1.6\,\mathrm{Gpc}$ (corresponding to $z=0.3$), consistent with the distance limit applied to BNS merger events.
+The calculation employs Equation~(\ref{eq:N}), with model-free parameters fixed to the values in Table~\ref{tab:bestfit}.
+For the Gaussian delay model, our results show that the sGRB detection rate is $\mathrm{3.28_{-0.58}^{+0.48}}$ $\mathrm{yr^{-1}}$ for \emph{Fermi}/GBM, $2.69_{-0.40}^{+0.32}$ $\mathrm{yr^{-1}}$ for \emph{SVOM}/GRM, and $0.78^{+0.09}_{-0.11}$ $\mathrm{yr^{-1}}$ for \emph{EP}/WXT.
 For the same detector, similar sGRB detection rates are derived for different delay-time distribution models.
 The derived sGRB detection rates for the high-energy GRB detectors are listed in Columns 2-4 of Table~\ref{tab:rate}.
 It is clear that \emph{Fermi}/GBM has the highest sGRB detection rate.
 Due to their relatively low sky coverage, the other two detectors, \emph{SVOM}/GRM and \emph{EP}/WXT, have lower detection rates, in that order.

 It should be underlined that our analysis is limited by the distance cut-off of $d_{L}=1.6\,\mathrm{Gpc}$ ($z=0.3$).
 Thus, events beyond this distance limit are missed by our calculations.
 However, in reality, many higher-redshift ($z>0.3$) events will be detected by high-energy GRB missions.
 This makes the sGRB detection rates calculated here lower than the true sGRB detection rates by these missions.